joe-scotto/ArrayStepper/README.md

 ```

 # Advanced
 By default, `ArrayStepper` can accept anything that conforms to `Equatable`.
 This should be fine in most cases but there may be times where you want to pass in more complex types such as custom structs.
-This is where the `use` parameter becomes necessary in order to define what value to show. `ArrayStepper` uses `KeyPath` to determine which property of your struct to use.
+This is where the `display` parameter becomes necessary in order to define what value to show.

 ``` swift
 struct Person {